OWASP/owasp-mastg/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [the Contributor Covenant website](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html)
+This Code of Conduct is adapted from the [Contributor Covenant][homepage], [version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html "Code of Conduct version 1.4").

 [homepage]: https://www.contributor-covenant.org